Balloons, bands and Santa: Macy’s Thanksgiving Day Parade ushers in holiday season in New York

 The parade isn’t just about what’s going on in the skies, though.
 At street level, the procession includes more than two dozen floats, interspersed with marching bands from around the country and a number of clown crews among the 8,000 people participating, organizers said.

-Thousands lined the streets in coats on a sunny morning.
-Children were on the shoulders of their parents, shouting as Snoopy and SpongeBob and Leo the Lizard went by.
+Thousands lined the streets in coats on a chilly, sunny morning.
+Children were on the shoulders of their parents, shouting as characters like Bluey and Big Bird from Sesame Street passed by.

 Terri Brown, her husband and their children, ages 3, 5 and 8, were groggy after the 30-mile (50-kilometer) drive from Westfield, New Jersey.
 But their faces lit up as the parade started.